Border Lands

 Day trips to Burmese border towns are possible at several places, including:

-Mae Sai, the most northerly point in Thailand: from Mae Sai you can walk over a small bridge to the Burmese town of Tachilek.
+the most northerly point in Thailand: from Mae Sai you can walk over a small bridge to the Burmese town of Tachilek, though, as you can see from the photo, you could almost jump from one side of the river to the other.
 A day pass costs about 250 Baht.
 The town is not very exciting and restaurant prices have risen to take advantage of the tourist influx.
-There is a large open market just over the border where you can buy cheap goods mainly from China.
-Bootleg CD's and DVD's are much in evidence, though recently Thai Immigration has taken to seizing such goods and fining their possessors.

 In December 2006 an outbreak of fighting on the Burmese side of the border between the Burmese army and the Shan State Army near Tachilek led to a closure of the border, not for the first time: as recently as 2001, Mae Sai was shelled by the Burmese army, during fighting with the Shans.